MohdFurkan8011/knowledge/content/java/Java.md

 > Benefit of lambda expression
 >
-> 1. Fewer line of cod
+> 1. Fewer line of code
 > 2. Sequential and Parallel execution support by passing behavior in methods.